Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 #### Downloading the Data

-If you choose to get an api key from their website, you can use the code below to download the data to your computer.
-But, this data is extremely large, so unless your computer is capable of handling large data, I would not recommend you do this locally.
+If you choose to get an API key from their website, you can use the code below to download the dataset to your computer.
+But, the dataset is extremely large, so unless your computer is very powerful, I would not recommend you do this locally.

 <Details markdown="block">
 <summary>Click here to view the code</summary>